dt-rush/siha/README.md

 ## TODO:

-1. make Dockerfile
-2. finish restify implementation for methods (get query langauge?)
-3. determine statistics that the user would find useful
+1. determine statistics that the user would find useful
-4. implement statistics
+2. implement statistics
-5. build a front-end in a web-app (separate repo)
+3. build a front-end in a web-app (separate repo)

 ## Future directions